suzybee1987/milestone-2/README.md

 - All users
     - I want the site to be easy to navigate on mobile primarily so I can complete it on the go and this also makes it easier to share with others
     - I want the ability to turn on and off noises
-    - I want all of the links to different areas of the site to work
     - I want the quiz to be slick and the questions and answers to appear in turn rather than a long list